rndrmu/nootflix/readme.md

 # nootflix
-nootflix is aimed to be a user-friendly orientated IPTV software similar to <a href="https://github.com/xbmc/xbmc">Kodi</a>
+nootflix is aimed to be a user-friendly IPTV software similar to <a href="https://github.com/xbmc/xbmc">Kodi</a>
 utilising <a href="https://nodejs.org/en/">Node.js</a> and <a href="https://electronjs.org">Electron</a> to build the UI.

 ## What's working